Russian or Chinese

 Lewis University was awarded with Startalk grant four times and launched its first program in the summer of 2009.

-This year's summer program will offer its participants intensive instruction in four critical languages.
-Those accepted to the Program will be able to choose to study Chinese, Arabic, Russian, or Turkish.
-All the four programs will be conducted concurrently on the Lewis University Romeoville campus from June 18th to July 14th.
+This year’s summer program will offer its participants intensive instruction in two critical languages.
+Those accepted to the Program will be able to choose to begin to study either Chinese or Russian.
+Both programs will be conducted concurrently on the Lewis University Romeoville campus from June 16th to July 12th.

 The two main benefits of the STARTALK program at Lewis University are

-The 2012 four week STARTALK Chinese, Arabic, Russian, and Turkish language programs will be conducted concurrently from June 18th to July 14th.
-The Program will begin with the orientation meeting to be held on Sunday, June 17th.
-Both the participants and at least one parent/guardian are expected to attend the orientation.
-The Program will conclude with the Closing Ceremony on July 14th.
+The 2015 Chinese and Russian language programs are four weeks long.
+Classes begin on June 16th with the orientation meeting to be held on Monday, June 9th.
+Both participants and their parents/guardians are expected to attend the orientation session.
+The Program will conclude with the Closing Ceremony on Saturday, July 12th.

-Language classes conducted daily from Monday through Friday, from 9 am to noon, will be supplemented by extracurricular activities.
-Students should expect to stay on the campus till 1:30 or 2 p.m.
-Field trips are included in the study curriculum and will be conducted on selected Saturdays.
+Language classes conducted daily from Monday through Friday, from 9 am to 1:30 pm will be supplemented by extracurricular activities.
+Students should expect to stay on the campus until 2:30 pm.
 Lunch will be provided for all participants at no charge at the University cafeteria.
-Two separate days, June 17th and July 14th, will be allocated to the Orientation Day and Closing Ceremony, respectively.
+Two separate days, June 9th and July 12th, will be allocated to the Orientation Day and Closing Ceremony respectively.
 During the Orientation Session both students and their parents will be asked to complete Startalk Documentation, parents will be asked to sign and turn in paper work.
-The Program will end with a Closing Ceremony on July 14th.
+The Program will end with a Closing Ceremony on July 12th.
 During this ceremony, students will demonstrate their achievement by performing for parents, community, University administration, School District officials, and others.

-Please note that the program is very intensive and will require your full time commitment.
-Therefore, a full time job, athletic activities and competitions, or other commitments including weekends may interfere with your participation in the program and consequently affect your final grade.
+Please note that the program is very intensive.
+Therefore, it cannot be combined with other commitments (e.g., full-time job, athletic activities) since they may interfere with your participation in the program and consequently affect your grade.